 and Consumer Reports subscribers) for plumbing companies that received

 10 or more ratings on our surveys.
-The table shows what percent of each
+The table shows the percentage of each

-companys surveyed customers rated it superior (as opposed to adequate
+companys surveyed customers who rated it superior (as opposed to adequate

-or inferior) on several questions: overall performance, doing work
+or inferior) on several questions: overall performance quality, doing

-properly, starting and completing work promptly, and letting you know
+work properly, starting and completing work promptly, and letting you

 customers who rated each company adequate or superior (as opposed to

 inferior) for overall performance.
 (Click here for further description of our customer survey and other research

 Many of the companies received a high percentage of favorable ratings.

 For example, at the time of our last full, published article, 27 were rated

 superior overall by 90 percent or more of their surveyed customers.
 But